practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 Like many Ruby libraries, Newman relies on loose [duck typing][duck typing] rather than a formal behavioral contract to determine whether one adapter can serve as a drop-in replacement for another.
-The `Newman::Mailer` object is used by default, and so it defines the canonical implementation that other adapters are expected to mimic at the functional level -- even if they handle things very differently under the hood.
+The `Newman::Mailer` object is used by default, so it defines the canonical implementation that other adapters are expected to mimic at the functional level -- even if they handle things very differently under the hood.
 This implicit contract makes it possible for `Newman::TestMailer` to stand in for